TapTapStitch/AwsLambdaProject/README.md

 - **DynamoDB Table**: Ensure your DynamoDB table (`PostsTable` in the examples) has the necessary attributes (`id`, `title`, `body`, `createdDate`, `updatedDate`, `tags`) defined.
 - **Error Handling**: Implement appropriate error handling in Lambda functions for cases like item not found, validation errors, etc.

-By following these steps and customizing the examples to fit your specific requirements and DynamoDB setup, you can effectively implement the `GET /posts` and `PATCH /post/{id}` endpoints for your `Dary Application` using AWS Lambda, API Gateway, and DynamoDB.
+By following these steps and customizing the examples to fit your specific requirements and DynamoDB setup, you can effectively implement the `GET /posts` and `PATCH /post/{id}` endpoints for your `Diary Application` using AWS Lambda, API Gateway, and DynamoDB.

 ## OAuth 2.0 authorization token (Cognito)